 Q. Do I have to Pray every Day?

-Would one ever ask “Do I have to speak to my closest friend every day?”
+Would one ever ask, “Do I have to speak to my closest friend every day?”
 Of course not!
 That’s because one usually longs to speak with his or her friend to strengthen that friendship.
 So too, God wants His disciples to grow closer to Him.
 This is done through prayer.
-If one practices praying everyday, one grows closer to God, one grows closer to the Saints in Heaven, one becomes less self-centered and, therefore, more God-centered.
+If one practices praying every day, one grows closer to God, one grows closer to the Saints in Heaven, one becomes less self-centered and, therefore, more God-centered.

 So, start praying to God!
 Try not to do too much in one day.
 Prayer, like physical exercise, needs to be built up.
 One who is out of shape cannot do a marathon on his or her first day of exercise.
 Some people get discouraged when they cannot do all-night vigils in front of the Blessed Sacrament.
 Talk with a priest and come up with a plan.
 If you can visit a Church, try stopping in for five minutes of adoration.
 Find and recite a daily morning prayer and, at the very start of your day, dedicate it to Christ.
 Read a passage from the Bible, especially from the Gospels and the Book of Psalms.
 While reading the passage, simply ask God to open your heart to what He is telling you.
 Try praying the rosary.
 If that seems a little much at first, try praying just one decade.
-The important thing to remember is to not get frustrated but to listen for the Lord to speak.
+The important thing to remember is not to get frustrated but to listen for the Lord to speak.
 When you speak, keep it focused on asking God to help others, especially the sick and suffering, including the souls in purgatory.